IParkar/Data-Integration-Pipeline-with-Snowflake-and-Azure-Data-Lake-Storage/README.md

 -   Execute the SQL script: [External_Stage_Creation.sql](https://github.com/IParkar/Data-Integration-Pipeline-with-Snowflake-and-Azure-Data-Lake-Storage/blob/main/External_Stage_Creation_edited.sql).
     -   Explanation: This script sets up an external stage in Snowflake to connect with ADLS.
 It specifies the storage integration and URL to the ADLS container, enabling Snowflake to access data stored in Azure.
     -   Important Note: Now, the stage cannot be created before the database is created.
-This stage will be created in the next chapter where we establish our first bronze layer database.
+This stage will be created in the next step where we establish our first bronze layer database.

 ### Step 3: SQL Code Execution